rmauron/Singularity/README.md

 ## 1.3 Why is all this needed?

-Virtualisation is the technology which allows to create independent environments from your machine.
+Virtualization is the technology which allows to create independent environments from your machine.
 It has many functionalities, like running various systems or applications on a single machine, sharing resources (e.g. processors, memory, etc.)

-Virtualisation allows the creation of virtual machines (VM) which are isolated and autonomous informatic environments with their own operating systems.
-Without going into the details, this virtualisation is important in the scope of this tutorial because Singularity runs only on Linux systems.
+Virtualization allows the creation of virtual machines (VM) which are isolated and autonomous informatic environments with their own operating systems.
+Without going into the details, this virtualization is important in the scope of this tutorial because Singularity runs only on Linux systems.
 We will install and use a VM with Ubuntu in order to use Singularity.

 In this recipe, Vagrant is the tool used to create and manage those environments.
 It allows to create a VirtualBox VM in very simple steps.
 <br>